 This is also not it.

-It also isn’t tiny-house living.
-I mean, that might be part of it for some people, but that is an extreme form of minimalism.
+It also not living in a tiny home.
+That may be part of it for some people, but that is an extreme form of minimalism.

-It in no way dictates how I decorate my home, but we decide what we want to do with the items we keep within our home.
+It has no bearing on how we decorate our home, but how we determine what we want to do with the items we maintain in our home.

-So I guess in a way that dictates inadvertently how I have decorated.
+So in a way, I suppose that has accidentally dictated how we have decorated.

-The word Minimalism actually pertains to a particular art trend that began in the 60s.
+The term Minimalism refers to an art movement that emerged in the 1960s.

 The minimalist/minimalist lifestyle is about living with less.

-The “creators” of this lifestyle (and I put quotations around the word because they themselves would probably hate that term) sum up minimalism in this sentence:
+The creators of this lifestyle sum up minimalism in this sentence:

 Minimalism is a tool to rid yourself of life’s excess in favor of focusing on what’s important – so you can find happiness, fulfillment, and freedom.

-This summer, I followed a challenge that helped me get rid of a lot of things in our home that were weighing us down physically and emotionally.
-We found that the less that we had in our possession, the more time we had to spend with each other and because of the fewer items we had to clean and maintain, the fewer responsibilities we all had around the house.
+This summer, I participated in a challenge that helped me in getting rid of many items in our home that were weighing us down physically and mentally.
+We discovered that the less that we had, the more time we had to spend with each other, and the fewer stuff we had to clean and maintain, the fewer obligations we all had around the house.

 It was freeing.

-We all were happier and more enjoyable to be around because we didn’t have as much stress and I don’t think we even thought about how it was happening while it was happening.
-It was a natural thing.
-I am sure my family didn’t even think, “oh yeah, we feel like this because my mom is buying less stuff for the house or because she is dropping things off at Goodwill.”
+We all were happier and more pleasurable to be around since we weren’t under as much stress, and I don’t think we even considered it was happening while it was occurring.
+I am sure my family didn’t think to themselves, “Oh yeah, we feel like this because my mom is buying less stuff for the house or because she is dropping things off at Goodwill.”

-And because there is less stuff lying around all the time, there is less chaos.
-Less chaos on the inside of your home in a time where there is chaos all around you is so completely underrated.
-I don’t think we are talking about how important that can be to your mental health.
+Less chaos on the inside of your home in a time where there is chaos all around you is sorely underrated.
+I don’t think we’ve discussed how essential that might be for your mental health.

-Listen, this isn’t for everyone.
-I get that some of you are rolling your eyes right now.
-This isn’t your “jam” and that’s okay.
-Not everything is for everybody.
-We are all different for a reason.
-It’s what makes the world go round.
+This isn’t for everyone.
+I get that some of you are probably rolling your eyes right now.

-I am not trying to get you to drink the Koolaid.
-I don’t get paid; I have no affiliate links in this post.
-I am simply sharing this because this has brought me so much sanity in such a chaotic time.
-I have felt so much control of the inside of my home in a time when I felt so out of control of the world outside of my home, and that is pretty huge.
-If it has brought me so much joy in such a crummy year, I hope it can bring joy to someone else too.
+There are no affiliate links in this post.
+I am only sharing this because this has brought me so much sanity in such a chaotic time.
+I have felt so much control over the inside of my home during a time when I felt so out of control of the world outside of my home, and that is huge.

-In a time when we need to be in our homes more than ever, seeing the need to take care of our possessions, to take care of our bodies, of our families, now more than ever?
-This lifestyle has served me and my family so well.
+In a time when we need to be in our homes more than ever, seeing the need to take care of our possessions, our bodies, and our families now more than ever?
+This way of living has been extremely beneficial to me and my family.

-I love that now when I go to a store like Target, Hobby Lobby, or HomeGoods (three of my Achilles Heels for shopping), I can now rationalize what is a need versus what is a want and I don’t even feel cheated or even sad when I walk out with nothing.
+I appreciate that now, when I go to a store like Target or HomeGoods (two of my Achilles Heels for shopping), I can rationalize what is a need versus what is a want and I don’t even feel cheated or even sad when I walk out empty-handed.